You have no items in your shopping cart.

 Send us your leftover scraps and we'll send you back some nice floor mats.
 Course, we'll send you the quote first before we do the work!

 Glad you asked!
 We do a lot of cut carpets for Sea Rays, Maxums, and all kinds of cruisers or off shore boats.
 Make us a good set of patterns out of heavy paper or send some detailed drawings!
 We'll give you a firm quote.
-These jobs take 3 to 5 weeks so don't wait a week before the BIG EVENT!

 Take an extensive set of pictures before you start.
 Label everything.
 Right, left, port, starboard etc. Front is aft!
 Rear is Stern so use the right terminology.
 But also, if it's aft, mark it starboard (right is a longer word than left and starboard a longer word than port and now you'll never forget which is which, just match up the longer words and you got it)